aethe/ZenLayout/README.md

 view1.attribute == multiplier * view2.attribute + constant
 ```

-Sucn an expression results in an object of `NSLayoutConstraint` class and you can store it inside a variable or put directly into the `addConstraint()` method:
+Such an expression results in an object of `NSLayoutConstraint` class and you can store it inside a variable or put directly into the `addConstraint()` method:

 ```swift
 let constraint = child.left == parent.left